dbvker/web-sprint-challenge-applied-javascript/README.md

 ## Submission format

-- [ ] Submit via Codegrade by committing and pushing any new changes to the *main* branch.
+- [x ] Submit via Codegrade by committing and pushing any new changes to the *main* branch.
-- [ ] Check Codegrade for automated feedback.
+- [x ] Check Codegrade for automated feedback.
-- [ ] Check Codegrade in the days following the Sprint Challenge for reviewer feedback.
+- [x ] Check Codegrade in the days following the Sprint Challenge for reviewer feedback.
-- [ ] Any changes pushed after the deadline will not receive any feedback.
+- [x ] Any changes pushed after the deadline will not receive any feedback.

 ## Interview Questions

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?
+    - The DOM is objects that comprise the structure and content of a document on the internet.
 2. What is an event?
+    - An event is something the browser or user does.
+I.e., click, mouseOver, scroll
 3. What is an event listener?
+    - An event listener is a piece of code that waits for the event to happen and will execute the code given to it one the event has been triggered
 4. Why would we convert a NodeList into an Array?
+    - We need to convert a NodeList into an array so that we can use methods on them like map() or forEach().
 5. What is a component?
+    - A component is a block of reusable code that we can use many times and not need to create new elements.